Grief is a very

 Something that needs

-a great deal of attention is that people must understand that children grieve
+a great deal of attention is that children grieve

 differently than adults.
 They do not have the coping skills of grown-ups, many